rlobacz/cat_scrapers/README.md

 Library requirements: scrapy

 ***Selenium*** <br>
-To run this scraper user should type in terminal: scrapy crawl cats -o data_cats.csv <br>
+To run this scraper user should type in terminal: python sel_scraper.py <br>
-This will initate scraping procedure and produce csv file with output, named: data_cats.csv Library requirements: scrapy
+This will initate scraping procedure and produce csv file with output, named: seleniumCatsData.csv Library requirements: selenium, time, pandas, re